laiudm/ZAP/README.md

 ##Description
 ZAP is an ARM processor core based on the ARMv4 architecture "ARM" instruction set.
-It is equipped with split write-through caches and memory management capabilities.
+It is equipped with ARMv4 compatible split write-through caches and memory management capabilities.
 ZAP does not include the Thumb instruction set from the ARMv4T architecture.

 ##Current Status